|

 ACADEMIC DEGREES FOR PERSONAL TRAINERS

 Even better, find a personal trainer that holds an academic degree in an exercise- or health-related field.
 In general, if your personal trainer has earned an academic degree in kinesiology, exercise physiology, physical education or other field of exercise science or sports medicine, you will be better off than simply pumping iron with a body-builder or retired athlete.
-If your trainer holds an academic degree like this, he/she probably has a solid background in human anatomy, physiology, biomechanics, etc.
+If your trainer holds an academic degree like this, he/she probably has a solid background in human anatomy, physiology, kinesiology, etc.

 QUESTIONS TO ASK WHEN INTERVIEWING A PERSONAL TRAINER

-•What academic degrees do you hold?
+• What academic degrees do you hold?
 When and from what college or university were they obtained?

-•Are you certified as a personal trainer?
+• Are you certified as a personal trainer?
 When and from what organization did you obtain your certification?

-•Are you also certified in cardiopulmonary resuscitation (CPR) and first aid?
+• Are you also certified in cardiopulmonary resuscitation (CPR) and first aid?

-•How long have you been providing personal training?
+• How long have you been providing personal training?
 Can you provide references from other clients?

-•What health, exercise, fitness, or medical literature do you read?
+• What health, exercise, fitness, or medical literature do you read?

-•Show me how you will keep track of my progress.
+• Show me how you will keep track of my progress.

-•How will you ensure confidentiality of my personal health information?
+• How will you ensure confidentiality of my personal health information?

-•Do you have liability insurance?
+• Do you have liability insurance?

-•Do you sell supplements?
+• Do you sell supplements?

-•What are your cancellation policies, billing procedures and any other policies?
+• What are your cancellation policies, billing procedures and any other policies?

 OTHER THINGS TO CONSIDER